By Sonia Slattery 29 Nov, 2018

 At this point, SMarketing is starting to make sense, but you’re probably also wondering how to make it work practically in your business.
 It could potentially mean a whole new reshuffle of your processes.

 Well don’t worry - we won’t leave you high and dry.
-We’ve got a couple of easy tactics to help you get started (and done by Friday).
+We’ve got a couple of easy tactics to help you get started.

 Step 1: Get on the same page